Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `maxStalenessPrefix`

+Default to 100000.
 Max stale requests.
 Required for BoundedStaleness.
 Valid ranges, Single Region: 10 to 1000000.
 Multi Region: 100000 to 1000000.

 - Required: No
 - Type: int